-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Parent and teacher feedback indicated that they support the importance of professional development to support English learners and LTELs.
-Scope: Limited to Unduplicated Student Group(s) materials for the ELD program as needed.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Professional Development to Support English Learners and LTELs Need: According to the 2023 CA Dashboard, our English Learner student group was in the red on the English Learners Performance Indicator (ELPI).
+We also examined our reclassification rate trend and did a needs assessment on our LTELs.
+Our 2024 ELPI status was classified as 'Red' at 25.5%.
+Parent and teacher feedback indicated that they support the importance of professional development to support English learners and LTELs.
+Scope: Limited to Unduplicated Student Group(s) their skills in addressing diverse learning needs.
+This may involve workshops, seminars, or collaborative learning communities focused on effective instructional practices.
+Our English learners will be served by trained EL Paraprofessionals or other trained bilingual support personnel.
+This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
 Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
-Additionally, workshops, conferences and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance. as the reclassification rate, will increase.
+Additionally, workshops, conferences and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance.
+Professional development happens throughout the year at least three times on various topics.
+There is follow-up with staff who are trained using the professional learning community's model.
+There are opportunities for staff to engage in their effectiveness with each other and share best practices. designed to meet the needs most associated with English learner students.
+Using real-time tracking, student language proficiency and academic progress will be monitored and we expect that the CA Dashboard ELPI, as well as the reclassification rate, will increase.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-DR Professional development happens throughout the year at least three times on various topics.
-There is follow-up with staff who are trained using the professional learning community's model.
-There are opportunities for staff to engage in their effectiveness with each other and share best practices.
 We expect that our English Learners, including long-term English Learners' (LTEL), ELPAC scores, ELPI, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
 This action is provided on a limited basis.